 from Navarra to Santiago de Compostela.

-Biking: hire to be found in many tourist
+Hire to be found in many tourist

 areas, but roads can be busy, hilly and hot.
 Stick to minor roads

 if possible and consider a pro bike tour with full support if the wallet fits.
 In English hooked on cycling or cycling country may be able to help you on yer bike.
 You can also cycle the Camino de Santiago as an official pilgrim.

-White Water Rafting: Aragon and Catalonia, especially Sort village in the Pyrenees.
+Aragon and Catalonia, especially Sort village in the Pyrenees.

-Golf: available just about everywhere so pick a location to suit your other interests.
+Available just about everywhere so pick a location to suit your other interests.
 If the budget is low head for the Costa de la Luz, if it's a mid-winter break try the Canaries or if you want the best selection of courses take a holiday in the Costs Brava.
 Whatever you need, golf breaks in Spain will deliver.

-Wind/Kitesurfing: at most beaches but
+Wind/Kitesurfing is at most beaches but

 aficionados head for pretty and always-windy Tarifa, near Gibraltar or for endless awesome windy beaches head for the Canary Islands.

-Surfing: good waves along the Atlantic
+Good waves along the Atlantic

-Fishing: check with Federacion Española
+Check with Federacion Española

 de Pesca for information.
 No website.

-Climbing: plenty of serious rocks around
+Plenty of serious rocks around

 and the Federacion Española de Montañismo has full details of options,